 With regard to the antitrust investigations still in progress, details of which can be found in Note 14.
 Provisions for risks and charges in the Explanatory Notes to the Consolidated Financial Statements, the Group has a provision for risks and charges as at 31 December 2017 of approximately Euro 163 million.
 Despite the uncertainty of the outcome of the investigations in progress and potential legal action by customers as a result of the European Commission's decision adopted in April 2014, as described in the Explanatory Notes (Note 14.
 Provisions for risks and charges), the amount of this provision is considered to represent the best estimate of the liability based on the information now available.

 Planning and reporting risks

 Planning and reporting risks are related to the adverse effects that irrelevant, untimely or incorrect information might have on the Group's strategic, operational and financial decisions.
-At present, in view of the reliability and effectiveness of internal procedures for reporting and planning, these risks are not considered to be relevant for the Group.
+At present, in view of the reliability and effectiveness of internal procedures for reporting and planning, the Group does not consider these risks to be relevant.